calinethh/product-docs/doc/source/api_library/system_api/Galaxy/index.rst

 #.
 Uploaded_variation : Identifier of uploaded variant.
 This will be an rsID if one exists, otherwise it will be a "."
 As a reminder, the rsID is the reference SNP ID.
 For example, rs2383206.
 These represent the location of a certain amino acid (A, C, G, or T) on a chromosome as well as the identification of that amino acid and what the change is from the reference genome.
 #.
 Location : Location of variant in standard coordinate format (chr:start or chr:start-end)
 #.
 Allele : The variant allele used to calculate the consequence
 #.
-Gene : Stable ID of affected gene
+Gene : Stable ID of affected gene (Ensembl gene ID or Entrez ID)
 #.
-Feature : Stable ID of feature
+Feature : Stable ID of feature (Ensembl or Entrez ID for feature eg transcript)
 #.
 Feature_type : Type of feature - Transcript, RegulatoryFeature or MotifFeature
 #.
 Consequence : Consequence type
 #. cDNA_position : Relative position of base pair in cDNA sequence